jduggan83/see-a-mess/README.md

  - styling options on each component
  - a spinner cover entire screen while excel is loading
  - publish contents to mongo DB, for production mode
+ - A header and footer - can go in global

 #### Nice to have